deepfakes/faceswap/INSTALL.md

 ## Supported operating systems
 - **Windows 10**
   Windows 7 and 8 might work.
-Your milage may vary
+Your milage may vary.
 - **Linux**
   Most Ubuntu/Debian or CentOS based Linux distributions will work.
 - **macOS**
   GPU support on macOS is limited due to lack of drivers/libraries from Nvidia.
+- All operating systems must be 64-bit for Tensorflow to run.

 Alternatively there is a docker image that is based on Debian.